erindepree/erindepree/README.md

 ## Experience

 ### Data Science Researcher | Data Science Bootcamp | General Assembly | Jun - Sep 2025
+Completed an intensive 12-week program building end-to-end data science projects while refining machine learning, Python, and data visualization skills.

 ### Visiting Associate Professor of Physics | Bates College | 2022 - 2025
-Recruited to provide support and ensure course coverage during a period of high faculty turnover
+Supported faculty during high turnover, taught a range of courses from introductory physics to quantum mechanics, and mentored students and new faculty.
-* Mentored new faculty as they adjusted to Bates
+* Mentored new faculty as they adjusted to Bates.
-* Maintained a welcoming a supportive environments with students
-* Taught introductory physics to upper-level elective in quantum mechanics
+* Supported new faculty onboarding and curriculum integration, enhancing departmental cohesion

 ### Associate Professor of Physics | St. Mary's College of Maryland | 2008 - 2022
-Promoted to Associate Professor in 2013, Chair of the physics department 2020 – 2021
+Led departmental initiatives, developed courses, and implemented programs to improve student success and research participation.
 * Created a 10 part career program that helps students explore post-college options resulting in an increase of student research participation from 60% to 95%.
 * Improved learning environment by developing an in-class inclusion and anti-bullying workshop, dramatically increased graduation rates among underrepresented groups in physics.
-* Developed a semester-long computer programming course to solve a range of physics problems using Mathematica which was self-taught
+* Developed a semester-long computer programming course to solve a range of physics problems using Mathematica which was self-taught.
+* Mentored about 30 research students resulting in over ten conference presentations

+## Certification
+### CAP-Pro Certification | Certified Analystics Professional | INFORMS
+Scheduled for Monday, Oct 27

+### Google Advanced Data Anlytics | Coursera
+In progress, estimated completion in December 2025

 ## Education